 Jim glares at me.
-He had to decide when or if the Weirdos will play.
-His vanity is conflicted by reality.
+He has to decide when or if the Weirdos will play.
+His vanity is conflicted by fantasy.

 “Let them go on now,” he decides.

 “Get up here, John.
-You’ll get paid, like I promised,” I announcedto everyone.
+You’ll get paid, like I promised,” I announce to everyone.

 We huddle around Nicky.

 “Look.
 I told them you’re only getting twenty.
 I promised a hundred but you have to finish your set.
-Just tell anyone who asks that you’re just getting twenty.”
+Tell anyone who asks that you’re just getting twenty.”